Guide to the Examination of Research Students

 Normally to be approved by internal examiner.

-Definition: The thesis is deemed to be of MD standard in terms of substance and structure; Corrections concern matters of detail.
+Definition: The thesis is deemed to be of MD standard in terms of substance and structure; corrections concern matters of detail.
 No further research or any other substantial work needs to be conducted.
 Minor corrections typically include typos, clarifying points, rephrasing, editing, adding paragraphs and correcting references.

 3. Substantial corrections and/or amendments to be submitted within 6 months; Pass